-A review of current practice in the provision of water and wastewater services by private developers: Key barriers to the adoption of innovation
+A review of current practice in the provision of water and wastewater services by private developers:

 Published by CREW - Scotland's Centre of Expertise for Waters.
 CREW connects research and policy, delivering objective and robust research and expert opinion to support the development and implementation of water policy in Scotland.
 CREW is a partnership between the James Hutton Institute and all Scottish Higher Education Institutes supported by MASTS.
 The Centre is funded by the Scottish Government.